truenas/documentation/content/SCALE/Introduction/SCALEHardwareGuide.md

 * 400Gb NICs: QSFP-DD connectors

 iXsystems also recommends using optical fiber for any of the aforementioned transceiver form factors when using Fibre Channel.
-Direct Attached Copper (DAC) cables could create interoperability issues between the NIC, cable and switch.
+Direct Attached Copper (DAC) cables could create interoperability issues between the NIC, cable, and switch.

 ## Virtualized TrueNAS SCALE

 Finally, the ultimate TrueNAS hardware question is whether to use actual hardware at all or go with a virtualization solution.
-TrueNAS developers [virtualize TrueNAS every day](https://www.ixsystems.com/blog/yes-you-can-virtualize-freenas/) as part of their work, and cloud services are obviously popular among users of all sizes.
+TrueNAS developers [virtualize TrueNAS every day](https://www.ixsystems.com/blog/yes-you-can-virtualize-freenas/) as part of their work, and cloud services are popular among users of all sizes.
 The fact remains, however, that OpenZFS at the heart of TrueNAS has been designed from day one to work directly with physical storage devices, fully aware of their strengths and compensating for their weaknesses.
 Also, at the heart of TrueNAS is FreeBSD, which offers exemplary hardware performance and health reporting.
 When the need arises to virtualize TrueNAS: